lbryio/lbry.com/content/faq/tipping.md

 You'll have an option choose the amount to unlock, with the default being 25%.
 Enter an amount or use the slider, and then click Unlock.
 The remaining LBC is sent back to you as a support on your content.

 **Please note: Mass tip unlocking may fail if there are over ~500 active tips.
-We're working on making this possible!
-If this occurs, you'll need to unlock some via the per tip method below.**
+Consider using option #1 if this happens.

 ![](https://spee.ch/b/tip-unlock.jpeg)

-### 2. Unlocking tips in transaction history
+### 3. Unlocking tips in transaction history

 You can also unlock tips across all of your publishes in your transaction history.